RBoshae/DesignPatterns/README.md

 - [Dependency Inversion Principle](./SolidDesignPrinciples/DependencyInversionPrinciple/InterfaceSegregationPrinciple.md)
   - High-level modules should not depend upon low-level ones; use abstractions.

+## Gamma Categorization
+Design Patterns are typically split into three categories.
+This is called *Gamma Categorization* after Erick Gamma, one of the GoF authors.

+- Creational Patterns
+  - Deal with the creation (construction) of objects
+  - Explicit (constructor) vs. implicit (DI, reflection, etc.)
+  - Wholesale (single statement) vs. piecewise (step-by-step)
+- Structural Patterns
+  - Concerned with the structure (e.g., class members)
+  - Many patterns are wrappers that mimic the underlying class' interface
+  - Stress the importance of good API design
+- Behavioral Patterns
+  - They are all different; no central theme

 ## References

 [Design Patterns in Modern C++](https://www.udemy.com/course/patterns-cplusplus/)